nmotya/calculator/README.md

-This is a simple online PEMDAS calculator that is built with HTML, CSS, and Javascript.
+This is a simple online PEMDAS calculator that is built with HTML, CSS, and Javascript (no libraries were used).
+When the display's character limit is exceeded the calculator shows the last ~20 characters the user typed to allow them to see what they are typing during long operations.